 Spring always catches people out.
 The sun comes out one Saturday morning and suddenly you want to do the full detail — and you've run out of shampoo, your wash mitt is tatty, and you can't find the clay bar.

 February is the best time to audit your kit and order what you need.
-No pressure, no rush.
-And think of it this way: the right products protect your car's value and keep you out of the valet — where the real money goes.
+No pressure, no rush, just making sure you're ready when the weather finally turns.